qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Drape (set Z value from raster) |34|
 ------------------------------------
-Uses value sampled from a band within a raster layer to set the Z value for every overlapping vertex in the feature geometry.
+Uses values sampled from a band within a raster layer to set the Z value for every overlapping vertex in the feature geometry.
 The raster values can optionally be scaled by a preset amount.